Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Huchuy Qosqo Trek

 Huchuy Qosqo is an Inca archaeological site that’s visited by very few tourists, so is perfect if you like to stay away from the crowds.
-It was an administrative and military centre and has some intriguing structures to observe.
+It was an administrative and military center and has some intriguing structures to observe.
 It also offers a stunning view of the Sacred Valley of the Incas.

-This is one of the less strenuous treks to Machu Picchu as it only takes 3 days and the terrain and altitude aren’t as tough as some of the others.
+This is one of the less strenuous treks to Machu Picchu, as it only takes 3 days, and the terrain and altitude aren’t as tough as some of the others

 Ancasocha Trek

-This is one of the least known routes to get to Machu Picchu, meaning that it’s very quiet.
-However, National Geographic named it as one of the 20 dream walks to take around the world.
-You’ll see a lot of great things on this trip from guided tours of other Inca archeological sites, locals working the land in extensive fields, and some small traditional towns.
-You’ll also spot a fair few llamas and alpacas.
+You’ll see many amazing things on this trip — from guided tours of other Inca archaeological sites and locals working the land in extensive fields, to small traditional towns.
+You’ll also spot plenty of llamas and alpacas.
 Best of all, you’ll be constantly surrounded by the stunning Andean mountains.

 Inca Jungle Trek